egamble/.emacs.d/README.md

-My emacs init.
+My emacs config.
 Emacs 24 is required.
 I'm using it on Mac OS X 10.8 with a customized emacs 24.1 from [here](https://github.com/xajler/emacs24-macosx-lion-fullscreen).

 ## Installation
 1. Back up ~/.emacs.d if there is anything you wish to keep.